 These are challenges that can only be achieved through cooperation.
 Given the complexity of resource market interdependencies and the multifaceted nature of the actors involved, solutions will need to involve producers, consumers and processors, as well as regulators and investors.
 Fostering mutually advantageous models of collaboration and cooperation in resource markets will increasingly rely on a complex mesh of progressive norms, guidelines, investment standards, and supply-chain transparency and traceability measures.
 Pioneers will be required to demonstrate how to decouple resources from economic performance – but here too there are opportunities to collaborate on trade rules, innovation and piloting the circular economy.

-2. UNEP (2016) Global Material Flows and Resource Productivity.
+- 2. UNEP (2016) Global Material Flows and Resource Productivity.
 An Assessment Study of the UNEP International Resource Panel.
 H. Schandl, M. Fischer-Kowalski, J. West, S. Giljum, M. Dittrich, N. Eisenmenger, A. Geschke, M. Lieber, H. P. Wieland, A. Schaffartzik, F. Krausmann, S. Gierlinger, K. Hosking, M. Lenzen, H. Tanikawa, A. Miatto, and T. Fishman.
 Paris, United Nations Environment Programme.
+Back to inline

-10. German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (2017).
-Resource Efficiency in the G7, 4 August 2016.
+- 10. German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (2017).
+Resource Efficiency in the G7, 4 August 2016Back to inline

 - 11. Lee, B., Preston, F., Kooroshy, J., Bailey, R., Lahn, G. (2012) Resources Futures, London: Chatham House.Back to inline